lemiskutswa/JavaScript-Overview/README.md

 You can save any type of value in objects, and even other objects within an object (nested object). - helps to make the code organized.
 Use dot notation multiple times to access the values.

 You can also put a function inside an object - and when we do this, this is called a method

+# JSON
+JavaScript object notation is similar to a JS object syntax but all the properties have double quotes and it doesn't support functions.
+JSON syntax is almost universal and can be understood by a variety of programming languages (Java, PHP, C#, C++, etc)

+So we use JSON when sending data between 2 computers that might use different programming languages

+# locaStorage
+To store values more permanently.
+All variables are deleted when you refresh the page {try with Rock Paper Scissors project}.
+Local storage doesn't get deleted when we refresh the page